odpi/egeria/open-metadata-implementation/view-services/README.md

 * **[Governance Officer](governance-officer)** - maintain governance definitions used to define any governance domain.

   The Governance Officer OMVS is for user interfaces supporting the creation and editing of a new governance domain.

-* **[Metadata Explorer](metadata-explorer)** - provides generic search, query and retrieval operations for open metadata.

-  The Metadata Explorer OMVS is for user interfaces supporting the search, query and retrieval of open metadata.
-It is an advanced API for users that understand the [Open Metadata Types](https://egeria-project.org/types/).

 * **[My Profile](my-profile)** - locate, retrieve and update information relating to the calling user's profile.